shaunpersad/sql-where-parser/README.md

 // </div>
 ```

-The "expressionTree" result is an array where the first element is the operation, and the second element is an array of that operation's operands..
+The "expressionTree" result is an array where the first element is the operator, and the second element is an array of that operator's operands.

 ```js
 //     "expressionTree": [